JoseJunior-L4/flask_starter/README.md

 1. Clone the repository to your local machine.
 2. Create a virtual environment for the project using your preferred method.
 3. Activate the virtual environment.
+4. Install the required dependencies using pip install -r requirements.txt
-4. Run the application using `flask run`.
+5. Run the application using `flask run`.

 ## Features